UrbsLab/heros/README.md

 ***
 <a id="item-five"></a>
 ## Hyperparameters
-While scikit-heros has a number of available hyperparameters only a few can have a significant impact on algorithm performance (see first table below).
+While HEROS has a number of available hyperparameters only a few can have a significant impact on algorithm performance (see first table below).
 It's important to set *outcome_type* to the appropriate data outcome, where 'class' is used for binary or multi-class outcomes, and 'quant' is used for quantiative outcomes (i.e. regression).
 In general, setting *iterations* and *pop_size* to larger integers is expected to improve training performance, but will require longer Phase I run times, and the same is true for *model_iterations* and *model_pop_size* with respect to Phase II.
 The optional parameter *use_ek* indicates if Phase I will utilize expert knowledge covering (as opposed to random covering), but this also requires that a list of expert knowledge weights are passed to the fit() function for training.

 | Hyperparameter | Description | Type/Options | Default Value |
 | -------------- | ----------- | ------------- | ------------- |